derkoe/stencil-todomvc/readme.md

  * There is a [bug with onDoubleClick](https://github.com/ionic-team/stencil/issues/114) in Stencil - so editing is implemented with single click
  * autofocus and autocomplete on the add todo
- * Change detection does not seem to work when only changing "completed"

 ## Credit